DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Method

 We can use $H$ to transform all measurements to the UTM coordinate system.
-However, we perform the opposite by transforming the map landmarks to the vehicle's coordinate system with the inverse transformation matrix $H^{-1}$ for numerical stability reasons.
-The range of values in the vehicle's coordinate system is better suited for training a neural network.
-Moreover, we predict offsets, i.e.~translation and rotation, which are independent from the coordinate system.
-At this point, the map landmarks and the measurements are in the vehicle's coordinate system.
+However, we perform the opposite by transforming the map landmarks to the vehicle coordinate system with the inverse transformation matrix $H^{-1}$ for numerical stability reasons.
+The range of values in the vehicle coordinate system is better suited for training a neural network.
+Moreover, we predict offsets, i.e.~translation and rotation, which are independent of the coordinate system.
+At this point, the map landmarks and the measurements are in the vehicle coordinate system.

-This procedure allows us, theoretically, to generate infinite amount of training data.
+This procedure allows us, theoretically, to generate an infinite amount of training data.
 Moreover, the sampling order over time does not play any role in our optimization.
-Thus, we can sample training data at random time-steps.
+Thus, we can sample training data at random time steps.